moo-the-cow/moo-rist-hosting-docker/README.md

 **related project:** [Native RIST Setup](https://github.com/moo-the-cow/moo-rist-hosting-native)

-**Current version docker:** `0.0.21` ⚠️Please update to this version if you use an earlier one, there has been a critical update by the author
+**Current version docker:** `0.0.21` ⚠️**Please update to this version if you use an earlier one, there has been a critical update by the author**

+Hint: if you encounter any issues just use the version that "worked" for you, there won't be `latest` tags for best practise and that exact reason

 **libRIST library:** `0.2.15` **API version:** `4.7.0`